Athletics at the 1956 Summer Olympics – Men's 200 metres

 The men's 200 metres was an event at the 1956 Summer Olympics in Melbourne.
 There were 67 competitors from 32 countries.
 The first and second rounds were held on Monday 26 November and the semifinals and final on Tuesday 27 November.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.

 Even though it had been a part of the Olympics, the IAAF had only certified world records for the 200 meters around the bend since 1951.
 Both claimants to the record Andy Stanfield and Thane Baker were in this final.
 Stanfield took a slight lead from the gun, making up the stagger on Jose Telles da Conceicao to his outside just past halfway through the turn.
 Inside of him, 100 meter champion Bobby Morrow slowly accelerated and caught Stanfield.
 Coming off the turn, Morrow had almost a meter advantage.
 Two meters back, Baker was in a battle with Michael Agostini.
-Down the final straight, Morrow opened up another meter to take the win.
+Down the final straight, Morrow opened up another meter to take the win by 0.22 seconds.
 Baker separated from Agostini and made a late run at Stanfield, coming up a couple of feet short.

 Morrow's hand time of 20.6 second equalled the world record.
 The American sweep was the second consecutive and fourth overall sweep for the United States; Morrow's gold was the fifth consecutive and 10th overall for the nation.
 Stanfield and Baker were the third and fourth men to earn multiple medals in the 200 metres.